RaviTambade/AspnetMarchWeekend25/Notes/week10/todayssession.md

   * Transaction history is updated.

 By using these patterns, banking systems can efficiently handle events, notify stakeholders, and provide real-time updates in a decoupled and scalable way.

----

-This structure helps in understanding how both **Pub/Sub** and **Observer** design patterns can be applied to real-world systems like banking, ensuring scalable, flexible, and real-time processing of events and notifications.